JozzefBar/BoardChamp-app/README.md

 - [ ] Improve visuals - *not that important*
 - [ ] In some specific parts there is duplicity in code - *not that important*
 - [ ] Possibility do download on android easily
+- [ ] Confirmation of actions, such as deleting a session, etc. - to save if someone missclicks
+- [ ] Change colors for data entry in create/edit session - if the user has dark mode it is not clearly visible